 Engaging in Powerful Conversation

 Those in recovery are going to participate in many group therapy sessions, regardless of what type of rehab they are attending.
 Those sessions are likely going to produce powerful conversation amongst members of the group as they begin discussing specific topics and sharing their experiences.
 Through these powerful conversations can come honesty, insight, revelations, and connection that individuals might have never thought they could foster, however, end up helping them to grow emotionally, mentally, and spiritually.
-Additionally, conversations like these are not only had in a Nashville Tennessee group addiction therapy program but they are also conducted in support group meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+Additionally, conversations like these are not only had in our Tennessee addiction group therapy program but they are also conducted in support group meetings such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 If you are addicted to drugs and/or alcohol, we understand that you are probably feeling like there is no way out.
 You might even be overwhelmed just thinking about going to treatment and tend to shy away from the idea of getting help.
 However, addiction is a disease that can be treated and in a manner that promotes significant personal growth.
 The longer that you wait to get help, the more complex your addiction can become, making treatment that much more difficult.